zaphosting/docs/docs/dedicated-windows-l4d2.md

 ---
 id: dedicated-windows-l4d2
-title: "Dedicated Server: Left 4 Dead 2 Dedicated Server Windows Setup"
+title: "Left 4 Dead 2 Dedicated Server Windows Setup"
-description: "Learn how to set up a Left 4 Dead 2 dedicated server on your VPS or dedicated server quickly and easily → Learn more now"
+description: "Learn how to set up a Left 4 Dead 2 dedicated server on your server quickly and easily → Learn more now"
 sidebar_label: "Left 4 Dead 2"
 services:
   - vserver
+  - dedicated
 ---

 import YouTube from '@site/src/components/YouTube/YouTube';
 import InlineVoucher from '@site/src/components/InlineVoucher';

 ## Introduction
-Got a VPS or dedicated server and want to install game servers on it?
+Got a VPS/Dedicated Server and want to install game servers on it?
 For example an Left 4 Dead 2 Dedicated Server?
 Then you are at the right place!
 In the following we will explain step by step how you can install such a service on your server.

 ## Preparation

 For the setup of a Left 4 Dead 2 server the SteamCMD is needed.
 The SteamCMD is the **command line edition of the Steam client**.
-This tool can be used to quickly and easily download the dedicated server applications of popular Steam games.
+This tool can be used to quickly and easily download the VPS/Dedicated Server applications of popular Steam games.
 You will find the SteamCMD on the official Valve developer website: https://developer.valvesoftware.com/wiki/SteamCMD.

 Following this, the download takes place.
 This will contain the **steamcmd.zip** file, which must first be unpacked.
 It is recommended to create a separate folder, where the file can be unzipped.
 You should see the **steamcmd.exe** as a result.
 Execute it and wait until the installation process has been completed.